Monopond/fax-api/README.md

 </v2:SendFaxRequest>
 ```

-For detailed examples, see Section 6 of this document.
+For more details, see [StampMergeData parameters section](#stampMergeDataParameters) of this document.

 ###SendFaxRequest Parameters:
 **Name**|**Required**|**Type**|**Description**|**Default**